railsuser2014/openobject-doc-book-en/5/5_14_Stock/5_14_Stock_muti_company.rst

    *Push Flow Specification for Product CPU3*

-A push flow related to how stock moves should be generated in order to increase or decrease inventory.
+A push flow is related to how stock moves should be generated in order to increase or decrease inventory.

-Pull flows
+Pull Flows
 ----------

-Pull flows are a bit different from Pull flows, in the sense that they are not related to the processing of product moves, but rather to the processing of procurement orders.
+Pull flows are a bit different from Push flows, in the sense that they are not related to the processing of product moves, but rather to the processing of procurement orders.
-What is being pulled is a need, not directly products.
+What is being pulled is a *need*, not directly products.

 A classical example of Push flow is when you have an Outlet company, with a parent Company that is responsible for the supplies of the Outlet.

   [ Customer ] <- A - [ Outlet ]  <- B -  [ Holding ] <~ C ~ [ Supplier ]

-When a new procurement order (A, coming from the confirmation of a Sale Order for example) arrives in the Outlet, it is converted into another procurement (B, via a Push flow of type 'move') requested from the Holding.
-When procurement order B is processed by the Holding company, and if the product is out of stock, it can be converted into a Purchase Order (C) from the Supplier (Push flow of type Purchase).
+When a new procurement order (A, coming from the confirmation of a Sales Order for example) arrives in the Outlet, it is converted into another procurement (B, via a Push flow of the 'move' type) requested from the Holding.
+When procurement order B is processed by the Holding company, and if the product is out of stock, it can be converted into a Purchase Order (C) from the Supplier (Push flow of the 'Purchase' type).
 The result is that the procurement order, the need, is pushed all the way between the Customer and Supplier.

 Technically, Pull flows allow to process procurement orders differently, not only depending on